andim/peptidome/docs/notes.md

 order: 3
 ---

+# 2019-08-22: Protein structure and family databases

+- Pfam: Protein domains found in sequences of a given proteome.
+See e.g. [Human](http://pfam.xfam.org/proteome/9606#tabview=tab2), interestingly there are for example nearly 8000 occurrences of C2H2 zinc finger domains in line with the signal we have seen inthe mutual information analysis.
+A CSV file with where domains are located can be downloaded via [FTP](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/proteomes/)
+- [CathDB](http://www.cathdb.info): protein domains classified (at top level) into mainly alpha, mainly beta, alpha/beta, and few secondary structure

 # 2019-07-31: Skype w/ Ben

 Other flu strains to look at: H5N1 (bird flu), Flu B (only human), H3N2 (other seasonal flu strain).